Gone are the days when the act of upcycling clothing was solely associated with at-home DIY projects.

 Using a wide variety of vintage quilts and bedsheets, Farewell Frances makes upcycled clothing look every bit as covetable and chic.

-1/OFF® is a repurposed clothing brand that upcycles vintage designer pieces from the luxury fashion houses like Burberry, Yves Saint Laurent, Chanel and many more to create one-of-a-kind pieces as its namesake appropriately suggests.
+1/OFF® is a repurposed clothing brand that makes upcycling in fashion look oh so chic with vintage designer pieces from luxury fashion houses like Burberry, Yves Saint Laurent, Chanel and more.
+They create one-of-a-kind pieces as its namesake appropriately suggests.

 Consider it your gateway brand to owning part of a higher-end luxury label.
 If that doesn’t sound convincing enough, just take a look at this repurposed halter-neck wrap top that came from a Ralph Lauren men’s shirt.